cloudconformity/azure-onboarding-scripts/README.md

 bash apply-roles --application-id <App registration client id>
 ```

+## Known limitations

+1. _Doesn't gracefully handle subscriptions with no permissions to update_

+   When running the script against all subscriptions in the Active Directory if there is a subscription which the user running
+the script doesn't have permissions to apply the roles to, the script will fail.
+Any subscriptions that were processed before
+this subscription will have the roles applied.

 ## Contributing

 The code style of the shell script follows the [Google Shell Style Guide](https://google.github.io/styleguide/shellguide.html)